alesya-h/live-components/README.md

 ## Credits

-This project have been born as part of continuous effort to build the best social file sharing platform [http://ourmedian.com](http://ourmedian.com).
+This project have been born as part of a continuous effort to build the best social file sharing platform [http://ourmedian.com](http://ourmedian.com).